01-edu/public/subjects/devops/cloud-design/README.md

 ### Security:

-Implement security best practices, such as using HTTPS, securing API endpoints, and regularly scanning for vulnerabilities.
+Implement security best practices such as using AWS Certificate Manager for HTTPS, securing API endpoints with Amazon API Gateway, regularly scanning for vulnerabilities with AWS Inspector, and implementing managed authentication for publicly accessible applications with AWS Cognito or similar service.
+Ensure that the databases and private resources are secure and accessible only from the AWS VPC.

 ### Documentation

 Create a `README.md` file that provides comprehensive documentation for your architecture, which must include well-structured diagrams, thorough descriptions of components, and an explanation of your design decisions, presented in a clear and concise manner.
 Make sure it contains all the necessary information about the solution (prerequisites, setup, configuration, usage, ...).
 This file must be submitted as part of the solution for the project.

-### Hints

-Before starting this project, you should know the following:

-- Basic DevOps concepts and practices.
-- Familiarity with containerization and orchestration tools, such as Docker and Kubernetes.
-- Understanding of cloud platforms, such as AWS, Azure, or GCP.
-- Familiarity with Terraform as a Infrastructure as Code (IaC) tools.
-- Knowledge of monitoring and logging tools, such as Prometheus, Grafana, and ELK stack.

-> Any lack of understanding of the concepts of this project may affect the difficulty of future projects, take your time to understand all concepts.

-> Be curious and never stop searching!

 ### Bonus